layershift/kb-layershift/pages/03.enscale/04.getting-started/13.how-to-clone-an-environment/docs.en.md

 published: true
 visible: true
 aura:
-    metadata:
-        description: 'Easily clone Jelastic environments for safe testing.
-No more excuses for skipping vital validation steps before deploying changes.'
     pagetype: website
     description: 'Easily validate changes on a stage environment before deploying them live using an exact clone of your Enscale environment'
 metadata:
-    description: 'Easily clone Jelastic environments for safe testing.
-No more excuses for skipping vital validation steps before deploying changes.'
+    description: 'Easily validate changes on a stage environment before deploying them live using an exact clone of your Enscale environment'
     'og:url': 'https://www.layershift.com/kb/enscale/getting-started/how-to-clone-an-environment'
     'og:type': website
     'og:title': 'How to Clone an Environment | Layershift KB'